 The A-B-C's of Vitamin Supplements

-Orange and dark-green leafy vegetables are another excellent source that provide the benefits of beta-carotene (antioxidant properties).
-Taking beta-carotene (tablets/capsules) is a good alternative to Vitamin A. Beta-carotene is water-soluble and therefore is not stored in the body.
+Orange and dark-green leafy vegetables are another excellent source that provides the benefits of beta-carotene (antioxidant properties).
+When beta-carotene is consumed, it is converted into vitamin A in the liver.

-Since many multivitamins and supplements may contain Vitamin A, check labeling to prevent possible overdosing.
+Since many multivitamins and supplements may contain vitamin A, check product labeling to prevent a potential overdose.
 This is especially true if supplements are taken specifically for acne, colds, or the immune system.
 Check with your nutritional specialist to receive the amount right for your system.
-Remember adults should not exceed 25,000 IU per day - children 10,000 IU per day unless under the supervision of a medical professional.

-Since some prescription medication may cause an interaction with the use of Vitamin A, consult with your medical professional first.
-For example, when taken with oral contraceptives the levels of retinol may increase in the blood.
+Some prescription medication may cause an interaction with the use of vitamin A. Be sure to talk with your prescribing doctor before taking Vitamin A (eg, supplement).
+For example, when taken with oral contraceptives, the level of retinol may increase in the blood.

 Although prenatal vitamins contain vitamin A, pregnant women should not take additional amounts of this vitamin.
 It is dangerous to the fetus and is known to cause birth defects.

 Disclaimer: Many people report feeling improvement in their condition and/or general well-being taking dietary, vitamin, mineral, and/or herbal supplements.
 The Editorial Board of SpineUniverse.com, however, cannot endorse such products since most lack peer-reviewed scientific validation of their claims.
 In most cases an appropriate diet and a "multiple vitamin" will provide the necessary dietary supplements for most individuals.
 Prior to taking additional dietary, vitamin, mineral, and/or herbal supplements it is recommended that patients consult with their personal physician to discuss their specific supplement requirements.